iterative/dvc.org/static/docs/commands-reference/status.md

 	new:      data/matrix-test.p
 ```

-We see that the local cache is different from the remote cache.
+The output shows where the location of the remote cache as well as any differences between the local cache and remote cache.
+The word `new` means the local cache has files that do not exist in the remote cache.

 ```dvc
 $ dvc status --cloud --remote rcache --show-checksums